Philam, Quezon City: Philam Homes

 The purchase of this residential zone involved a 40 ha cogon‐covered tract of land, bounded by West Avenues and Highway 54 (now known as EDSA).
 Then headed by an American philanthropist named Earl Carroll, the Philippine Life developed the area into a gated residential subdivision meant to cater for "moderate‐income executives and their families".
 The area was patterned after American suburbia in terms of architecture and urban design.
 The first phase of development and launching of this residential project was set on May 15, 1955.
 This residential enclave was to be called, “Philam Homes.”
 Although the initial lots were offered to Philam Life employees, non-employees were later offered to purchase lots within community.

 The urban development and master plan of Philam Homes was designed by the Harvard educated architect Angel Nakpil.
 The various house models were designed by renowned Filipino architect Carlos Arguelles.

 The residential master plan for Philam Homes offered an initial 605 residential lots with areas between 400 and 500 sqm.
 At the center of the residential area was a 6000 sqm amenities center, which includes a football field, a basketball court, a tennis ball court, a swimming pool, and a clubhouse for residents.
 A large park, named Earl Carroll Park, is the main amenity of the community.
 A community chapel was also built in this center, which was later instated as a parish church on June 2, 1957.
 This parish is now known as the Santa Rita de Cascia Parish Church.The center also had its own grocery in 1955, known as Jopson's Supermarket.
 This grocery was owned by the family of renown labor rights activist and former resident, Edgar Jopson.
 Later on, Jopson's Supermarket in Philam was to be sold off in 1958 and renamed as Nati's Nook.
-A branch of Puregold Minimart now stands on the location where Jopson's Supermarket used to stand.